totara/totara-docker-dev/README.md

 ```

 ## Upgrade
-If you are already using the docker setup but you want to make sure you get the latest changes and features:
+If you are already using the docker setup, but you want to make sure you get the latest changes and features:
 1. check out the newest [release upgrade notes](https://github.com/totara/totara-docker-dev/releases)
 1. make sure you pull the latest code from this repository
 1. and use the `tpull` script in the bin/ folder to pull the latest images
-1. `tup` any alreay running containers to apply changes
+1. `tup` any already running containers to apply changes

 ```bash
 tpull [all]   # updates all images already present locally by pulling the latest changes from docker hub